 The cornea is a transparent, spherical bulge that sits over the lens of your eye.
 In addition to protecting the inner parts of the eye, the cornea also performs some lens-like tasks of its own.
-The shape of cornea causes incoming light rays to be refracted, or bent, in such a way that the lens can focus them into a clear, sharp image before they pass on to the retina and optic nerve.
-Ultimately, the optic nerve transmits the image to your brain.
+The shape of the cornea causes incoming light rays to be refracted or bent in such a way that the lens can focus them into a clear, sharp image before they pass on to the retina and optic nerve.
+The optic nerve transmits the image to your brain.

 Corneal Reshaping While You Sleep